Man standing at desk with MFP printer

 View our MFPs

-Brian Wallace is a Senior Manager in Channel Marketing with Ricoh USA, Inc., and an accomplished sales and marketing professional with more than 15 years experience in the office equipment and document services industry, 11 of which have been with Ricoh.
+Brian is an accomplished sales and marketing professional with more than 15 years of experience in the office equipment and document services industry, 11 of which have been with Ricoh.
 Prior to joining the marketing division, Wallace was a District Managing Consultant in the Ricoh Consulting Group.
-In that role, he crafted innovative solutions and strategic roadmaps for integrating technology and addressing inefficient business processes for Ricoh’s customers.
-Wallace’s experience with Ricoh customers has given him a unique insight into the challenges and needs of global and SMB customers.
+In that role, he crafted innovative solutions and strategic roadmaps for integrating technology and addressing inefficient business processes for our customers.
+This experience has given him a unique insight into the challenges and needs of both SMB customers and global accounts.

 1. 1.
 Simon Sinek, "How great leaders inspire action."
 Ted Talks, September 2009. http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en